 Article summary and conclusions

-As you will see from this article, there is a considerable amount of detail to be managed, third party service providers to co-ordinate and tendering processes to go through.
-Think seriously about getting an independent Project Manager with experience in basement construction.
-We’ve written an article on the benefits of professional project management and defined the key areas of responsibility / scope of works that one should be contracted to deliver against..
+There is a lot of detail to be managed, third party service providers to co-ordinate and tendering processes to go through.
+You should consider getting an independent Project Manager with experience in basement construction to manage the process from design to completion.
+We’ve also written an article on the benefits of professional project management and defined the key areas of responsibility / scope of works that one should be contracted to deliver against Professional construction project management

-One of the common questions we get asked is “How long will my basement conversion take to build once contractors start work?”
-For an average basement of say, 80sqm and one storey deep, allow approximately 9-11 months which breaks down broadly as follows:
+One of the common questions we get asked is “How long will my basement conversion take to build once contractors start work?”.
+For an average basement of 80 sqm and one storey deep, allow approximately 9-11 months which breaks down broadly as follows:

 - Site set up